watem-sedem/rfactor/docs/get-started.rst

 .. note::

-If you are using the free software Octave (see :ref:`installation <octave>`) and make sure you have the ``.env``-file with the reference to your octave installation in your current working directory!
+If you are using the free software Octave (see :ref:`installation <octave>`), make sure you have the ``.env``-file with the reference to your octave installation in your current working directory!

 Analyse R-values
 ----------------

-The R-value is determined by the number of years and stations the users wishes to consider to compute the R value.
+The R-value is determined by the number of years and stations the user wishes to consider to compute the R value.
 For example, consider one wants to compute the R-value for 2018, for Ukkel (stations: KMI\_6447 and KMI\_FS3).
 In order to do so, consider following steps (in the main